-Workwear in the food industry – hygiene, quality and compliance
+Workwear in the food industry – hygiene and compliance

 Hygiene has a major impact on consumer health and safety in the food industry.
 To ensure adequate quality and safety in food facilities, businesses need to place high standards on both personnel and the environment they work in.